 Because of that, anytime I had the tiniest sniffle, I would get very scared and talk about being concerned about getting another respiratory infection.
 My healthy acquaintances thought this was crazy and that I was just a complainer, and I got something of a reputation as a hypochondriac.
 They never saw me when I couldn’t get a breath of air though, because I stayed home when I got that bad.

 I also just generally was in pain often.
-Sometime in about 1998, I mentioned to a housemate that I was really surprised I hadn’t had a lot of pain that day.
+Sometime in about 1998, at age 20, I mentioned to a housemate that I was really surprised I hadn’t had a lot of pain that day.
 He was confused, and asked me what I meant.
 His question confused *me*.
 “You know, pain.
 Like your knees aching and feeling like they’re on fire, back spasms, neck stiffness, all your joints cracking?”
 The housemate looked at me flabbergasted and explained that except for the occasional headache, or an actual injury, he went through most days of his life without feeling any pain at all.
 Oh.

 In addition to the daily joint pain, I also just generally had a weak body (this becomes relevant later in 2016): I would get much more hurt from small trauma like low-speed car collisions than most other people, and frequently sustained sports injuries from normal, non-sporting activities.
 For example, I sustained a rotator cuff injury in 1997 from parallel parking my car daily for a few months.
 I still have a calcium deposit in that shoulder and have chronic pain.

 A year or so after I’d graduated college, in my first “big girl” IT job, I mentioned to my boss that I just felt more sick, tired, run down, and in pain than other people.
 I didn’t have any proof, but I just really felt like other people were able to do more, and had more energy than I did.
 That boss suggested that I might have food allergies or intolerances, and actually specifically suggested that I look at gluten as an inflammatory factor in my diet.